larsmaaloee/auxiliary-deep-generative-models/README.rst

 -------------
 The repository primarily includes

 * script running a new model on the MNIST dataset with only 100 labels - *run_sdgmssl_mnist.py*.
-* script running a new model on the SVHN dataset with only 1000 labels - *run_sdgmssl_svhn.py*.
-* script running a new model on the NORB datasets with only 1000 labels - *run_sdgmssl_norb.py*.

 Please see the source code and code examples for further details.
+For some visualisations of the latent space and the half moon classification examples, see https://youtu.be/g-c-xOmA2nA, https://youtu.be/hnhkKTSdmls and https://youtu.be/O8-VYr4CxsI.